RF-3DGS: Wireless Channel Modeling with Radio Radiance Field and 3D Gaussian Splatting: Proposed RF-3DGS Framework

+Before the training begins, if the visual data consists of photos or video without camera intrinsic and extrinsic parameters, an initialization process is required to estimate these parameters and generate initial point clouds.
+Otherwise, this process can be skipped, allowing training to start from random point clouds.
 Once initialization is complete, the first stage of training begins with a warm-up phase.
 During this phase, the Gaussians are trained using resolution-reduced images, enabling them to quickly capture global geometry rather than getting stuck on optimizing fine details.
-The image resolution is doubled twice, after 250 and 500 iterations, until the original resolution is reached.
+The image resolution is doubled twice, after 250 iterations and 500 iterations, until the original resolution is reached.

 Following the warm-up, a periodic densification process refines the Gaussians every 100 iterations.
 In regions where the number of Gaussians is insufficient to represent intricate 3D geometry, the densification process splits large Gaussians and clones small Gaussians to create more learnable ``ellipsoids" in those regions.
-Gaussians with very small density values or those with excessively large footprints in the views are removed to prevent the "floater" problem, a common issue in radiance field reconstruction methods.

-To manage the quantity of Gaussians, their $\alpha$ values are reset towards zero every 3,000 iterations.
+Gaussians with very small density values or those with excessively large footprints in the views are removed to prevent the ``floater" artifact problem, a common issue in radiance field reconstruction methods.
+To manage the quantity of Gaussians, their basic density values $\alpha_g$ are reset towards zero every 3000 iterations.
 This reset allows key Gaussians to quickly regain their original density values during optimization, while abnormal or unnecessary Gaussians, whose density values increase slowly, are removed in subsequent densification steps.

 After establishing a well-trained geometry representation, the second stage begins.
-In this stage, RF-3DGS uses the collected radio spectra to train the CSI-encoded SH functions and the density of each Gaussian, while freezing the positions $(x,y,z)$, rotation $\mathbf{q}$, and scaling $\mathbf{s}$.
-After optimization, the new CSI-encoded SH functions can be interpreted as the objects being re-illuminated by a fixed Tx radio, with the RGB color channels corresponding to different CSI features.
+In this stage, RF-3DGS uses the collected radio spatial spectra to train the CSI-encoded SH functions and the basic density of each Gaussian, while freezing the positions $\mathbf{x}$, rotation $\mathbf{q}$, and scaling $\mathbf{s_{scal}}$.
+This setup ensures that the geometry representation has the adaptive capability to handle inconsistencies between the visual and radio geometries (since certain materials may appear opaque in visual data but translucent under radio waves).
+After optimization, the new CSI-encoded SH functions can be interpreted as the objects being re-illuminated by the given Tx radio, with multiple channels corresponding to different Spatial-CSI properties.